Candida Colosimo: Life in Washington, D.C.

 In 1893 the Colosimos moved to Washington, D.C., where Giuseppe, known tailor master, was already included in the economic and social life of the city.

 In the Nineties, as a student, Candida participated in several exhibitions of paintings at the Corcoran Gallery, where finally she deservedly exhibited in May 1900 due to the benevolence of Mary Foote Henderson.
 Later, the artist became vice-president of the Salmagundi Club (Washington, D.C.), that was also founded by her on April 11, 1898, and it was called with the prestigious same name of Club's New York.
 Around 1900, under the direction of Eliphalet Frazer Andrews she graduated at the Corcoran School of Art, where, for a short time, she also taught.

 In May 1901 Miss Colosimo participated in the exhibition of oil paintings and drawings made by students of Howard Helmick and exposed to Veerhoff's Galleries.
-In the early twentieth century she was also professor of drawing in Fairmont Seminary (Washington, D.C.), and in 1902 her presence was attested, as a teacher, at Washington Seminary (Washington, D.C.); she had her own studio where she gave private lessons.
+In the early twentieth century she was also professor of drawing in Fairmont Seminary, and in 1902 her presence was attested, as a teacher, at Washington Seminary (Washington, D.C.); she had her own studio where she gave private lessons.